system76/docs/content/boot-menu.md

 ---
-title: Access BIOS or Boot Menu
+title: Access BIOS/UEFI or Boot Menu
 description: >
-  How to access BIOS settings or boot from other media.
+  How to access BIOS/UEFI settings or boot from other media.
 keywords:
   - boot
   - menu